KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 ---

-## 3. Source Theory and the Three Primary Motions
+## 3. Coherence-Source Theory and the Three Primary Motions

 ### 3.1 The Source Term